tareqimbasher/embedded-server/README.md

 2. ASP.NET like syntax and patterns.
 It's clean, extensible and familiar.
 3. It's fast.

-EmbeddedServer best fits in the following scenarios:
+EmbeddedServer fits best in the following scenarios:
-1. You want a single `dll` library with no external dependencies.
+1. You want a single assembly dependency that has no other dependencies.
-2. You want to host a web server inside